 3. Know what you want to breed — are you aiming to breed a horse for a particular discipline, or of a specific size?
 Also consider whether you want to keep the foal for yourself to ride, or whether you plan to sell it, and if that is the case, at what age you would prefer to sell it.
 If you plan to sell as a foal, opting for a more well-known, commercial stallion will help make your foal more attractive to buyers, whereas if you plan to sell once the horse is under saddle, you can afford to take more of a risk on a lesser-known or up-and-coming stallion as buyers will be able to see the horse perform.

-4. Try to view the stallions you are considering in the flesh – when deciding how to pick a stallion for your mare this is an important recommendation – but if that’s not possible speak to people who have and ask for their thoughts — positive and negative.
-If it’s impossible to see the stallion yourself, then try to meet some of the stallion’s other offspring, so you can get a real feel for their type and temperament.
+4. Try to view potential stallions in the flesh – when deciding how to pick a stallion for your mare this is an important recommendation – but if that’s not possible, speak to people who have and ask for their thoughts, both positive and negative.
+If it’s impossible to see the stallion yourself, then try to meet some of his other offspring, so you can get a real feel for their type and temperament.

 5. Consider whether a stallion’s offspring tend to be ridden by professionals or amateur riders, as that can tell you a lot about the sort of horses they produce.
-Dimaggio (pictured above) is a good example of a ‘user-friendly’ sire – he had by far the most offspring at last year’s British Dressage Winter championships, ridden by professionals and amateurs alike.
+One way to do this is to examine the breeding of horses competing at the national championships in your sport and whether horses by a particular sire are more often ridden by professionals or amateurs.